coderacheal/Project/README.md

 # database-connection-config
-This repo contains a notebook to help you set up a connection to a remote Microsoft SQL Server
+This repo contains a 2 notebook to help you set up a connection to a remote Microsoft SQL Server and have access to the data found in there.

+ - Notebook 1 - `sql_test.ipynb` (Contains comments on the excact steps to take to load the data)
+ - Notebook 2 - `no_comment_sql_test.ipynb`

 ![image](https://github.com/coderacheal/database-connection-config/assets/97846040/20eab7da-c723-4c0e-a46f-c218f74d4c53)